cjense/seasonal-icevelocity-prediction/README.md

 - [ ] Predict **annual** velocity values of ZI 10 years into the future
 - [ ] Define metric to measure accuracy of prediction
+- [ ] Use random forest to predict velocities along a flowline

 ### Tier 2

 - [ ] Predict **seasonal** velocity values of ZI 10 years into the future
 - [ ] Compare annual velocity values of ZI with its neighbor, 79N
+- [ ] Use a large language model to predict values along the flowlines

 ### Tier 3

 - [ ] Predict seasonal velocity values of **all Greenland glaciers** 10 years into the future
+- [ ] Predict annual velocity values on the entire glacier area

 ### Tier 4